MedMaxLab/BIDSAlign/README.md

 # BIDSAlign
 This is the reference repository for the paper < >.
 BIDSAlign preprocess public datasets saved in both BIDS and non-BIDS structure, uniforming the outputs to a common template.
+Thus BIDSAlign can be used as initial step in a deep-learning project involving EEG data.
+The library can load, preprocess and align EEG recordings to a common template, i.e. a set of ordered channels.
+Each file of the selected datasets will have the same channels, even if data comes from different channel systems, with different numbers of electrodes.
+The preprocessed and template-aligned files can then be imported and used into DL frameworks such as PyTorch.
 For the use of the GUI please see the attached detailed documentation.

 ## Preparation Steps